-What do I need to sell my car by myself?Agency: Department of State
+What do I need to sell my car by myself?Agency: State

 If you are selling your vehicle and cannot find its title, you will need to get a duplicate title at a Secretary of State branch office.

 As seller, complete your part on the title assignment by signing it and adding the:

 - Selling price

 Note: If there is more than one owner named on the front of the title, all owners must sign.

 - Check if any liens (such as bank loans) against the vehicle that are noted on the title.
 If there is a lien, it must be released by the lienholder in the appropriate signature space.
 You also may attach a lien termination statement from the financial institution to the title.

 - Have the buyer enter their name, address and signature in the buyer's section on the title document.

 - If possible, the buyer and seller should go together to a Secretary of State office to complete the title transfer.